Joshua Tree to Death Valley Road Trip: 19 Key Stops & Routing

 Kelso Dunes

 At over 600 feet tall, the Kelso Dunes are among the tallest in the US.
 The dunes are home to some rare plant and insect species that aren’t found anywhere else.
 You can take a 3 mile round trip to the top of the dunes, although it’s a pretty strenuous hike.
-Or you can simply hike around bottom of the dunes.
+Or you can simply have a wander around bottom of the dunes.

 Tecopa’s World Tallest Thermometer

 Because of course in some of the US’s hottest territory, you’d have a 135 foot tall thermometer.
-This goofy roadside attraction is definately worth a stop.
-While you are in town, this is a good spot to top up your gas.
+This goofy roadside attraction is definitely worth a stop.
+While you are in town, this is a good spot to top up your gas and get snacks.

 China Ranch Date Farm